poula-mories/postgresql-to-geoserver/README.md

 ## Note
 Ensure that GeoServer is running and accessible before running this script.
 Make sure that GeoServer's REST API is enabled and accessible.
+If connecting to PostgreSQL via SSH tunnel, provide either ssh_password or ssh_pem_key in the config.json.